Republic Services: History

-In February 2016, it was announced by North Carolina Governor Pat McCrory and N.C.
-Commerce Secretary John E. Skvareta, III, that Republic Services was planning to open a full-service Customer Resource Center in Charlotte.
-It is expected that the facility will create over 350 new jobs, while Republic's investment in the center is projected to be over $6.8 million over the next three years.
+In February 2016, North Carolina Governor Pat McCrory and N.C.
+Commerce Secretary John E. Skvareta, III, announced that Republic Services was to open a full-service Customer Resource Center in Charlotte.
+It was expected that the facility would create over 350 new jobs, while Republic's investment in the center was projected to be over $6.8 million over the next three years.

 In April 2017, Republic Services opened a customer service center in Fishers, Indiana, employing over 250 workers, with plans to hire an additional 120 during the year.
 The company invested $13.6 million to renovate and equip office space along the I-69 corporate corridor in Fishers.
-The customer service office is expected to create up to 469 new jobs by 2025.
+The customer service office was expected to create up to 469 new jobs by 2025.

 In April 2015, Republic Services opened a landfill gas-to-energy project near Los Angeles at the Sunshine Canyon Landfill.
 The 20-megawatt renewable energy project can supply enough electricity to power almost 25,000 homes in the area.

 In April 2016 the city of Boise, Idaho considered the implementation of a composting program, utilizing Republic Services, the company that was already hauling garbage in the city.
 The program went into effect in June 2017.
 After a little more than one month, the company picked up 1,716 tons of compost from Boise's single-family homes.

 In May 2017, in partnership with the Alabama Coastal Foundation (ACF) Republic Services launched an oyster shell collection program with several coastal restaurants.
 Funded by a two-year grant from the National Fish and Wildlife Foundation, the goal of the collection program is to create sustainable oyster habitats and to teach the public about the importance of oyster shell recycling.

 In 2017, the company invested $29 million in solar projects at some of its landfills and other locations.
 Republic Services has either built, invested in, or operates over 236,000 solar panels at 19 generating facilities in the US, with a total capacity of 80 megawatts, enough electricity to power 208,000 homes.

-In September 2017, Republic Services and Soltage activated a 13.5 megawatt solar energy project in Massachusetts.
-When finished, the project, constructed on three former landfill sites, will include approximately 41,000 solar panels to power 1,900 local households and reduce carbon emissions by more than 14,000 tons.
+Republic Services continues to expand renewable energy projects on closed landfill sites.
+A notable example is its 13.5-megawatt Massachusetts solar project, developed with Soltage and activated in 2017.
+The three-site installation comprises approximately 41,000 solar panels and produces enough electricity for roughly 1,900 homes while offsetting more than 14,000 tons of carbon emissions annually.